Lambda Muscae: Stellar characteristics

-Lambda Muscae has a listed spectral type of A7V.
-The A7 portion of this designation that Lambda Muscae is a class A7 star, meaning the light it emits is bluish-white in color and burns at a temperature significantly hotter than the sun, which is a G2 star.
+The primary component has a listed spectral type of A7V.
+The A7 portion of this designation that Lambda Muscae Aa is a class A7 star, meaning the light it emits is bluish-white in color and burns at a temperature significantly hotter than the Sun, which is a G2 star.
 A7 stars are on the larger end of the Harvard spectral classification list, being only smaller and dimmer than Class-O and Class-B stars.

+The other components of the system, the secondary and tertiary, are red dwarfs.
+They are separated by the primary by 1.65 and 6.4 astronomical units respectively.